Where is Barbados?

 Its ISO code is BB.

 Barbados has a mean elevation of 0 m above sea level.
-Its lowest elevation is Atlantic Ocean.
-Its highest elevation is Mount Hillaby which is 336m above tall.

 It has a tropical climate with a rainy season from June to October.
 Its terrain is relatively flat, although it does rise slightly in the central region.